Do You Underline Movie Titles? Not Anymore! 2026 Rules

 Why italics took over

 Once word processors became normal, the workaround stopped being necessary.
-Writers could finally use the visual form style guides had always wanted in polished print.
-Italics look cleaner, take up less visual space, and signal titles more naturally than a line dragged under every word.
+Italics look cleaner and signal titles more naturally than a line dragged under every word.

 Underlining wasn't "wrong."
 It was the best available substitute.

-That historical shift explains why teachers, editors, and older reference books sometimes seem to disagree.
-They're often echoing rules from different technologies.
-If you're writing on a laptop, phone, or modern publishing platform, you're in the italics era, not the typewriter era.
+That history explains why older reference books or teachers may seem to disagree.
+If you're writing on a modern device, you're usually in the italics era.

 The Modern Standard Italics vs Quotation Marks